 After Gilbert's wife died in 1936, the house was acquired by Middlesex County Council and London County Council.
 They leased it to a local hospital, which turned the building into a rehab centre for tuberculosis sufferers.
 The building was some sort of secret base during the second world war, although we won't know quite what went on there until documents are declassified in the 2040s.

-In Stanmore there are two ponds known formally as the Spring Ponds, although they have another colloquial name: Caesar's Ponds.
+Stanmore — which resides at the top of Harrow — is an altogether pretty place, not least the wooded Stanmore Country Park, as well as the villagey Stanmore Common.
+The latter is home to two ponds known formally as the Spring Ponds, although they have another colloquial name: Caesar's Ponds.
 The pools are manmade and date back to Roman times, hence the name.
-Legend also has it that Boudicca and her rebel army camped here, drinking from the ponds.
-The ponds have another name in Old English.
-Stony Ponds translates as 'stane meres', giving Stanmore its name.
+Legend has it that Boudicca and her rebel army camped here, drinking from the ponds.
+And here's something else rather interesting; the ponds have another name in Old English: 'Stony Ponds', which translates as 'stane meres'... giving Stanmore its name.

 Home to London's Zoroastrian population

 Harrow has a diverse population when it comes to faith, with over 80 places of worship, representing religions from Jain to Buddhism.
 One of these religions is Zoroastrianism.
-You might not have heard of it, but you'll be aware of one of its British followers: Freddie Mercury.
+You might not have heard of it, but you'll be aware of at least one of its British followers: Freddie Mercury.
 It's one of the oldest monotheistic religions in the world, originating in 1,500 BC in ancient Iran.

 When Zoroastrians fled Iran for India, they were not allowed into the country unless they promised not to convert anyone.
 This has become a rule of the religion, leading to its followers dwindling in number.
 2011 census data shows that there are only 4,100 Zoroastrians left in the UK.
 Their main place of worship is the Zoroastrian centre on Rayners Lane, a grade II listed converted cinema.

+Lord Byron obviously enjoyed his misspent youth at Harrow School, because he wanted to be buried in Harrow's graveyard.
+His wishes, alas, were ignored (we imagine he spent a lot of time ignoring his schoolteachers so maybe this was their version of revenge).
 Byron's daughter Allegra is buried in Harrow, however.
 She died of either typhus or malaria aged just five in Italy.
 Byron had her body transported back to England, but when he got to the school, they had little interest in allowing her to rest in their sacred ground.
 After a protracted argument, she was buried in an unmarked grave.
 A plaque was later added for her by the Byron Society.